 - Participate in a pancreatic cancer screening trial

-As of October 2013, AFPaCC has enrolled 130 individuals, representing 82 different Australian families.
-The pancreatic cancer diagnosis in at least one family member has been confirmed for almost 50% of families.
-A blood or archival tissue samples for affected relatives has been sourced for 30% of AFPaCC families.
+As of September 2014, AFPaCC has enrolled 193 individuals, representing 120 different Australian families.
+The pancreatic cancer diagnosis in at least one family member has been confirmed for almost 40% of families.
+A blood or archival tissue samples for affected relatives has been sourced for nearly 30% of AFPaCC families.
 Diagnosis confirmation and sample acquisition are important and ongoing AFPaCC processes.

 It is important to keep the AFPaCC registry as accurate and up to date as possible.
 If you are already a participant, and have new and relevant information about yourself or family, please contact the AFPaCC coordinator email@example.com